NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 > [!Note]
 > The popularity will be split evenly between all new packages.
 The new packages will not be as popular as the deprecated package in search rankings.
 As a result, we recommend transferring your deprecated package's popularity to just a single package if possible.

-Package authors who have deprecated a legacy package can choose to transfer its "popularity" to a newer package to boost its search ranking

 #### Popularity transfer chains

 A package that is receiving popularity may not transfer its own popularity to another package.
 For example, say I have 3 packages: